How will your skin survive the holiday season?

 It can be a fun tagline, pure facts, or something in-between.

-For this label we kept it simple, using only the legal requirements.
+For this label we kept it simple, using only the ingredients label and legal requirements on the information panel.

 #4 - Use special print techniques and material

-You know by now there are plenty of cosmetic brands out there.
+You know by now there are plenty of brands out there selling cosmetic products.

 SPECIAL PRINT TECHNIQUES AND MATERIAL.